ckxng/cameronking.me-old/scouting.md

 ## University of Scouting and College of Commissioner Science

-I serve as staff for both UofS and CCS, supporting web registration and scheduling.
+I serve as faculty for both UofS and CCS, supporting web registration and scheduling.

 ## Arrowhead District
 [arrowheadlhc.org](https://www.arrowheadlhc.org)